Four-engined jet aircraft: Gradual decline due to competition from twinjets

 Between the 1970 and the 1990s, twinjets, trijets, and quadjets shared engines of similar output, such as when the DC-10, MD-11, Boeing 767, and Airbus A300, A310, and A330, and Boeing 747 all had variants powered by the widespread General Electric CF6, so at the time additional engines were needed for larger capacities and longer range.
 The major advantages of three and four engines became much less significant when the twin-engined Boeing 777 was introduced in 1995, equipped with the purpose-designed General Electric GE90 engine developed from further advancements in high-bypass turbofan technology.
 The original 777-200 could seat upwards of 300 passengers, a significant increase upon existing twinjets such as the 767, which could typically only seat 200-300 passengers.
-The subsequent development of the 777-300ER pushed the passenger capacity to just under 400, approaching the 747 and superseding the A340, while being more efficient and incurring lower engine maintenance costs.
-Airbus, not seeing much success with updated A340-500/600 variants powered by the Rolls-Royce Trent 500, went for the all-new A350XWB to compete against the 777 and 787 Dreamliner.

 By the early 2000s, the only remaining advantage of the largest types was their ability to carry more passengers than the largest twinjets.
 In the years following the September 11 attacks, the increase in fuel prices and decline in the aviation industry heightened the need to minimise operating costs and expenditures.
+The subsequent development of the second-generation 777 (particularly the very popular 777-300ER) pushed the passenger capacity to just under 400, approaching the 747's capacity and matching the A340's range, while being more efficient and incurring lower engine maintenance costs.
 Production of the 747-400 passenger variant ceased by 2005 and deliveries of the A340 dropped to 11 per year, as they faced competition from more efficient and comparably capable twinjets.

+Airbus, not seeing much success with updated A340-500/600 variants powered by the Rolls-Royce Trent 500, went for the all-new A350XWB to compete against the 777 and 787 Dreamliner.
+Boeing has continued to develop the third-generation of the 777, the Boeing 777X, which can approach the latest quadjets (the Airbus A380 and Boeing 747-8, see below) in range and capacity.
+Compared to the 747-8I, the upcoming 777X (particularly the 777-9 "mini-jumbo jet") is projected to have a lower fuel cost per seat mile and greater cargo capacity though it has a lower passenger capacity and higher list price; consequently, the 777-9X has totaled more orders than the 747-8I due to airlines placing a high value on fuel efficiency.